Google Translate Disclaimer

 If either of the prospective spouses was previously married and the former spouse is known to have died, no proof of death is required.
 The exact date and place of death of the former spouse must be known.

 If the former spouse is presumed to have died, a declaration of presumption of death must be presented to the marriage licence issuer.
-The Court of Queen's Bench issues the declaration in Saskatchewan.
+The Court of King's Bench issues the declaration in Saskatchewan.
 This document must be attached to the marriage licence.
 The official performing the marriage ceremony must ensure all documents are signed and in order.